 Rock is known for causing problems early in the installation process.
 Underground rock, such as limestone, is more prevalent in some areas and can play a big part in your inground pool installation.
 Excavating rock often requires specialized equipment to break the rock into manageable pieces so that it can be removed and hauled away.
-Many swimming pool contracts have a “rock clause” so be sure to read it carefully.
-Rock clauses usually state that the homeowner is required to pay for the expense of removing any rock from the project site.
+Many swimming pool installation contracts have a “rock clause,” so read your agreement carefully.
+Rock clauses usually state that the homeowner must pay for the expense of removing any rock from the project site.

 Soils with a high clay content are “expansive soils.”
-This means that they have a high capacity to absorb moisture and can swell and contract with moisture.
-This type of soil must be replaced with a less absorptive fill soil during your pool installation because the likelihood of groundwater pressure under your pool increases, and it can damage your pool shell.
-If your soil is very sandy, it will also have to be amended to include some sturdier fill dirt, as shifting soil under your pool will also not provide a strong support system.
+Expansive means that they have a high capacity to absorb moisture and can swell and contract with moisture.
+It’s the type of soil that can cause basement or foundation problems.
+Your installer must replace this type of soil with less absorptive fill soil during your pool installation – too much clay and the likelihood of groundwater pressure under your pool increases, and it can damage your inground fiberglass pool shell if it’s not properly installed.

-One of the best ways to avoid issues with your soil is to buy a Thursday Pools fiberglass pool.
-Thursday Pools has developed a patented system called the Geo-Anchoring System to help secure fiberglass pools during installation and protect them against groundwater pressure.
-The Geo-Anchoring System has revolutionized the fiberglass pool industry by providing the only solution that prevents wall movement or bulging.
-A specially formulated geo-textile material is infused into the pool wall during manufacturing, then rolled up and secured for delivery.
+The Geo-Anchoring Pool Wall System helps secure fiberglass pools during installation and protects them against groundwater pressure.
+It has revolutionized the fiberglass pool industry by providing a solution that prevents wall movement or bulging.
+We infuse a specially formulated geotextile material into the pool wall during manufacturing, then roll it up and secure it for delivery.
 During installation, it’s rolled out into the backfill and covered, thus anchoring the pool to the earth.
-As a result, the walls of the fiberglass pool will resist movement or bulging.
+As a result, the fiberglass pool walls will resist movement or bulging.

-Your pool builder will be familiar with the types of soil in your area and should be able to give you a good idea of what you might be up against once they start to dig.
+Your pool builder will be familiar with the types of soil in your area and should be able to give you a good idea of what you might be up against even before they start to dig.
 Just be sure to ask about any additional costs that might crop up once they’ve had a chance to assess your soil and build those into your pool finance budget as contingencies, just in case.
-If your project turns out to be an easier dig than they thought, you can use that money for fun stuff, like ledge loungers for your tanning ledge or other add-on goodies, like water features or specialty lighting.
+If your project turns out to be a more straightforward dig than they thought, you can use that money for fun stuff, like ledge loungers for your tanning ledge or other add-on goodies, like water features or specialty lighting.